 Indeed, in my research for a Record Collector article in 1999, I got word that Mother was to be included on an EMI tribute album to the late Beatle, set for release in October 2000, the 60th anniversary of his birth.

-On the occasion of Lennon’s 80th and with preparations for the track to finally be released in 2021, Richard Barone has sent me this recollection:
+On the occasion of Lennon’s 80th and with preparations for the track to finally be released in 2021, Richard Barone has kindly sent me this recollection:

 “It was a fantastic experience.
 Tony and I worked on a very cool backing vocal harmony at his home first.
 We were writing songs together there, and he had a very cool studio set up.
 We had recently watched the film Comedian Harmonists and were intent on singing unique and perfect harmony parts.
 The part we sang, to me, was very soul/R&B-inspired, almost reminiscent of a doo-wop vocal part.
 Our vocals contrast sharply with the rock edginess of the rhythm track.
 That type of juxtaposition is an example of Tony’s brilliance, and why David worked with him for so many years over so many albums.”